Audio Mastering with MasteringBOX

 The X-Y position is also highly coincident, meaning it’s the highly mono-compatible.
 In other words, in mono-only situations where stereo output is impossible, this stereo mic configuration offers the best sound and won’t jump around further left or right.
 This is due to the phase coherence and the proximity effect of the mics.

-2. ORTF position
+2. ORTF Position

-3. Spaced pair (A-B) position
+3. Spaced Pair (A-B) Position

 stereo recording techniques spaced pair

-4. Decca Tree position
+4. Decca Tree Position

 stereo microphone techniques decca tree

 This configuration takes the spaced pair (A-B) setup one step further, adding a central mic to the mix.
 Like the spaced pair position, the left and right mics should still sit at equidistant lengths from the source (and third mic).
 The ratio here can differ, however.
-Typically the Decca Tree works with a 2:1 or 4:3 ratio, so that the distance between the left and right mics is about twice and long as the distance from each mic to the central mic/sound source.
+Typically, the Decca Tree works with a 2:1 or 4:3 ratio, so that the distance between the left and right mics is about twice as long as the distance from each mic to the central mic/sound source.

 Since the Decca Tree was originally meant for recording orchestras and ensembles, height plays a role in this configuration as well.
 Each mic should be about 10 feet above the source, with the central mic directly above it.
 Omnidirectional condenser mics usually work best here.
-The Neuman M-50 has become the staple for this stereo configuration.
+The Neumann M-50 has become the staple for this stereo configuration.

 mid-side stereo recording techniques